How the BBC exploited equality for its own social media gain:

 Such is the driving force behind Facebook it now has the parts of the media that could’ve been considered upstanding falling over themselves like clowns.

-The examples are everywhere; it’s almost disingenuous to single out the BBC so much, but for how it’s/they’re funded.
+The examples are everywhere, though; it’s almost disingenuous to single out the BBC so much, but for how it’s/they’re funded.

 Superficially it could be concluded as all down to the way Facebook works.

-Really, though, it’s more a case of Facebook being a jujutsu triple back belt master of something mere media never got further in than orange or green*.
+Really, though, it’s more a case of Facebook being a jujutsu triple back belt master of something mere media never got further in than orange or green, more often than not as some regulator or other would stop them.

 The media and press are known to be manipulative and exploitative – anything to turn a profit or propel an agenda.